PDF-version also available.

 Imperative programming with sequences of operations, decimal arithmetic, variables, arrays and conditional jumps was introduced in the middle of the 19th century by Charles Babbage.
 Charles Babbage introduced the idea of computers being suited to automate a wide variety of mechanical tasks.
 This includes evaluating all mathematical formulas and doing operations on data encoded as numbers, including text, images, sound and geometrical data.

-Those ideas listed above has been core building blocks of computer programs since the first computer were put into productive use in the 1940s and through to the time of writing this, the 2010s.
+Those ideas listed above have been core building blocks of computer programs since the first computer was put into productive use in the 1940s and through to the time of writing this, the 2010s.
 They were established and well known at the start of this period and have continued to prove themselves throughout this period.

-This is the reason progsbase programs can be translated to any programming language.
+This is the reason progsbase programs can be translated to most programming languages.